CaptainPoldark/captainpoldark.github.io/README.md

 There is a Skills section to highlight the languages and databases I have experience with.
 The education section highlights coursework I've taken related to scripting.
 Finally, a Contact me section my my email, phone, Link to my Github account, and LinkedIn profile.

+This portfolio is currently v2.0

+More project demos will be added to the projects.html page.
+As this list grows a search feature will be added to easily sort projects based on programming language.